traqour/joint_playlist/README.md

 Link to a walkthrough of the website: https://youtu.be/MVTnEEGDoyo

-## Project Overview

-This project uses the Spotify API to retrieve user data on short, medium, and long-term songs that they listen to.
-The goal of the project is to recommend the most fitting songs from one user's library to the other user.
-The recommendation process involves comparing song metrics obtained from the Spotify API, as well as comparing the genres associated with each song to a user's overall genres.

-The main objectives of the project are as follows:

-- Retrieve user data on short, medium, and long term songs from the Spotify API.
-- Compare song metrics, such as acousticness, energy, etc.
-- Compare the genres associated with each song to the user's overall genres.
-- Generate recommendations based on the comparison results.
-- Creates a playlist for the user on Spotify and gives some insight into how the songs were chosen.

 ## Prerequisites

 - Python (version 3.6 or above) installed on your system